 Today, it was decided that the rent increases for rent stabilized apartments in New York will be 3% on 1 year leases and 6% on 2 year leases.
 These rent increases are down from last year but definitely higher than rumored earlier this month.
 The topic has attracted much publicity in the New York area over the past few weeks.
 It had been thought that the rent increases would be denied and the current rental rates for this year would freeze for the time being.
 Now that the increase has been approved, landlords for Rent Stabilized buildings can begin to prepare for offering their renewal leases with the increased rates.

 We will post more about this topic in the next week.
 If you are a landlord in a rent stabilized building and need assistance preparing a renewal lease or commencing eviction proceedings, please feel free to call (516) 858-2620 to speak with a Landlord Tenant Attorney!

-Under certain circumstances, the Rent Stabilization Code allows a landlord to recover a stabilized apartment for personal use.
+Under certain circumstances, the Rent Stabilization rules (Rent Stabilization Code) allows a landlord to recover a stabilized apartment for personal use.

 In a recent case, Nestor v.
 Britt, 2012 NY Slip Op 22034 – NY: Appellate Term, 1st Dept. 2012, the court stated the following: